lukes/ember-cli-zopim-live-chat/README.md

 # ember-cli-zopim-live-chat

-Plugin for ember-cli that injects Zopim Live chat code into HTML content.
+Plugin for ember-cli to integrate with Zopim Live chat.

 ## Installation

-To install simply run:
+To install, run:

 ```
 npm install --save-dev ember-cli-zopim-live-chat